pq-code-package/rust-libcrux/README.md

 - `check-secret-independence`: All operations on ring elements in the portable implementation use the integer types of the `libcrux-secrets` crate under the hood.
-That crate allows checking a program operating on these types for secret indepence at compile time.
+That crate allows checking a program operating on these types for secret independence at compile time.
 Enabling the `check-secret-independence` feature switches on this compile-time checking of secret independence.
 By default, the integer types of `libcrux-secrets` transparently fall back on Rust's